• Condition Revoked on Course 30 June 2016

 Main reasons for the decision

-TEQSA has determined that this higher education course of study submitted by International Institute of Business and Technology (Australia) Pty Ltd for accreditation complies with the Provider Course Accreditation Standards.
+TEQSA has determined that the two higher education courses of study submitted by Melbourne Polytechnic for renewal of accreditation comply with the Provider Course Accreditation Standards.
+TEQSA's assessment considered Melbourne Polytechnic's arrangements for delivery at all Australian sites.

 Decision